Retraining as a counsellor to gain flexibility

 The introductory course that makes a career change accessible

 However, everything changed when she read about Tavistock Relationships’ Introduction to Couple Counselling and Psychotherapy course on Women Like Us.
 The course is a professional pathway which works as a foundation to a master’s degree.
-Katherine went to an open day and decided to give it a go.
+Lynne went to an open day and decided to give it a go.
 As she explains:

 “I’ve always been interested in counselling as a career, and Tavistock Relationships’ introductory course was a fantastic way to dip my toes into the water and find out whether it was something I would want to pursue.
 The course takes place one evening a week for six months, so it wasn’t a huge commitment in terms of time or money – and was easy to flex around my children.”